GPU instances¶

 .
 The commandnvidia-smi

-would give you more useful output.At this point, you need a valid license which our support can provide.
-Its included in the instance monthly cost but not assigned until requested.
+would give you more useful output.At this point, you need a valid license which our support provides you with.
+Its included in the instance cost but not assigned until requested.

 /etc/nvidia/ClientConfigToken/client_configuration_token.tok